cecton/blog/content/posts/unwrapping-options-and-results-part1.md

 check "null safety" in Swift and Kotlin.

-The TL;DR here is: even though it feels cumbersome, forcing the developer to handle exceptions (`None` and `Err` cases) is actually good for the quality of life.
+The TL;DR here is: even though it feels cumbersome, forcing the developer to handle exceptions (`None` and `Err` (introduced later in this post) cases) is actually good for the quality of life.
 In the next section we will see how we can make it handy instead of cumbersome.

 Manipulating Wrapper Types
 --------------------------